caixiazhao/Pulse/README.md

 5. Follow the accompanying SQL and python scripts as well as other files to guide you through the example

-6. Output the data collected in your tweet_sentiment table to Tableau Desktop for analysis and visualization
+6. Using the template found in the HP Vertica QuickStart for Tableau, output the data collected in your tweet_sentiment table to Tableau Desktop for analysis and visualization